Managing Nonadherent and Difficult Patients

 - Consider using patient agreements that detail both provider and patient responsibilities relative to the treatment regimen.
 Both parties should sign the agreement.

-- If a patient is missing appointments, try to determine the reason (e.g., transportation, family care, or financial issues).
+- If a patient is missing appointments, try to determine the reason (e.g., family care, transportation, or financial issues).
 After several missed appointments, consider sending the patient a letter stressing the importance of keeping the appointments and adhering to the treatment plan.
 Keep a copy of the letter in the patient’s health record.

 - Document missed or cancelled appointments by noting either ”patient no-show” or ”cancelled” in the patient’s health record.
 If possible, document the reason for a cancellation — e.g., ”no transportation” or ”child care issues.”